mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase3-writeup.md

     - It would take at least 1 billion computers 2^34 years to look at less than .01% of all key possibilities

 To prevent modified token
-- Add field for time-stamp to token to ensure we can make it expire
+- Concatenate the information in the Token into one string using string builder
-- Convert token to a byte array and take the SHA 256-bit hash of it
+- Hash the concatenated string using SHA-256 and sign it using the Group servers private 2048bit RSA key
-- Sign the hash of the token with the Servers private key
+- Add the signature to the token
-- Send the token and the signed hash back using the procedure outlined above
+- The user will be able to concatenate the fields and verify it against the signed string

 To verify file server
 - Verification of the file server will go as follows: